-Curriculum committees will generally be responsible for recommending textbooks and major instructional materials for consideration by the Board as curricular materials that are consistent with the Charter, Performance Certificate, and Charter School goals and objectives.
+Curriculum committees will be responsible for recommending textbooks and major instructional materials for consideration by the Board as curricular materials that are consistent with the Charter, Performance Certificate, and Charter School goals and objectives.
 Recommendations will be made to the Executive Director, with a final decision being made by the Board.
+This includes materials that are and are not covered by the State curriculum materials committee.